1. Fall Festival and Corn Maze at Denver Downs Farm, Anderson

 Get in all of your favorite fall-themed activities with a day on the farm at Denver Downs.
-Interact with the animals, pick and paint a pumpkin, play a game of Human Foosball, and listen to live entertainment on the weekends.
+Interact with the animals, pick and paint a pumpkin, roast marshmallows for s'mores and enjoy to live entertainment on the weekends.
 Things get even more exciting after dark with barnyard bonfires, singing pumpkin lights and trips through the corn maze by flashlight.
-For those who love the scarier side of the season – check out the ‘Harvest of Horror’.

 2. SCarowinds, Fort Mill

-On the northern South Carolina border is one of the country’s most exciting amusement parks, Carowinds — which transforms into SCarowinds for 20 nights of terror every October.
+On the northern South Carolina border is one of the country's most exciting amusement parks, Carowinds, which transforms into SCarowinds for 16 nights of terror every October.
 From haunted mazes and scare zones filled with monsters, zombies and creatures of the night to live entertainment and roller coaster rides in the dark, SCarowinds is horrifyingly fun.

 3. Boone Hall Fright Nights, Mount Pleasant

-This annual event is the state’s largest haunted multi-attraction Halloween event, with four spine-chilling events: Psycho Clowns in 3D, the Terror Trail Hayride, Nightmare Manor and the Chaos Quarantine.
+This annual event is the state's largest haunted multi-attraction Halloween event, with three spine-chilling events: Fallen Oaks Motel, Tiny's Toy Factory Anarchy and Sincister Cinema Haunted Hayride.
 This elaborate, state-of-the-art Halloween event is not for the faint of heart!

 4. Haunted Jail Tour, Charleston